fpagliughi/rust-industrial-io/README.md

 ### Unreleased Features in this Branch

 - `iio_info_rs` utility now supports network and URI contexts.
+- [PR #19](https://github.com/fpagliughi/rust-industrial-io/pull/19) macOS build makes a distinction for Intel and non-Intel builds when searching for Homebrew Frameworks (libiio library).
 - [PR #20](https://github.com/fpagliughi/rust-industrial-io/pull/20) Fix some clippy suggestions.
 Particularly cleaner casting of raw pointers, etc.

 ### New in Version 0.5.0